chef-boneyard/chef-web-docs-2016/chef_master/source/openstack.rst

    * - Section
      - Description
    * - :doc:`Architecture </openstack_architecture>`
-     - overview of the architecture for Chef for OpenStack
+     - overview of the architecture for Chef for OpenStack and several documented implementations
+   * - :doc:`Deployment Prerequisites </openstack_deployment>`
+     - the hardware, network and operating system requirements
    * - :doc:`Development </openstack_development>`
-     - overview of the development ecosystem around Chef for OpenStack
+     - overview of the development ecosystem around Chef for OpenStack and how to participate
    * - :doc:`Cookbooks </openstack_cookbooks>`
-     - overview of the Chef for OpenStack community cookbooks
+     - overview of the Chef for OpenStack community cookbooks and their dependencies
-   * - :doc:`Deployment Prerequisites </openstack_deployment>`
-     - the hardware, network and operating system requirements
    * - :doc:`Installation </openstack_installation>`
-     - techniques for installing **Chef for Openstack**
+     - techniques for installing Chef for Openstack
    * - :doc:`knife-openstack </plugin_knife_openstack>`
      - Using knife-openstack to deploy infrastructure on top of any OpenStack deployment
    * - :doc:`Example Deployment </openstack_example>`